 The problem at the root of all this lies with the fact that solipsism does not completely eliminate the objectification of the subject.
 We get stuck in solipsism only because we are still making consciousness a property of our mind-body when, in fact, our own body, thoughts, and feelings are all objects appearing in consciousness.
 The conscious subject can not "belong" to any object, and that includes our thoughts and bodies as well as other humans such as Wigner and Schrödinger.
 Just as it is a mistake to attribute consciousness to objects such as Schrödinger and other people, it is also a mistake to attribute consciousness to the objects which comprise our own mind and body!
 All we can say for sure is that there is consciousness, and that the entire world of experience, including our own inner thoughts and feelings, appears in it.

 At this point something amazing happens.
 What reason is there to think that the consciousness in which one person's world appears is different from the consciousness in which another person's world appears?
+Each unique person has a unique world that arises relative to their perspective.
+But the both the person and the world arise together to the subject, to consciousness itself.
 Is the subject to Wigner's world separate from the subject to Schrödinger's world?
 Consider what it would be like to switch places with a friend of yours, say Wigner.
 To just switch bodies, but not brains, would give you a good idea, but you would still not really know what it would be like to be Wigner unless you switched brains too.
 After all, even if you could be in his body, you still would not have his memories and skills that would allow you to truly experience what it is like to be Wigner in his essence.
 So you decide to switch places completely—body, brain, memories, everything.
 But to really know what it is like to be him, you must leave behind your own memories, for part of what makes Wigner unique is the fact that he does not have your memories.
 So you make this pure switch, and you live as Wigner for a day or two, then you switch back.
 But since none of the memories were switched, when you get back, it will be as if you had never switched at all!
 When you are Wigner, you would not know it and when you got back, you would not know you had been gone.
 So you could be switching back and forth all the time, repeatedly throughout the day, and your mind-body would never know it, "you" would never know it.
-But if that is the case, then what is the real difference between your consciousness and Wigner's consciousness?
+But if that is the case, then what is the real difference between "your" consciousness and "Wigner's" consciousness?
 In your true essence, you are your friend.
 It is only one consciousness, one subject, that sees both worlds.
 Consciousness is not tied to any particular person or object whatsoever.

 Therefore, the mistake that leads to solipsism is the objectification of the subject, or taking consciousness to be tied to a particular mind-body.
 In fact, the mind-body is a collection of objects in consciousness.
 The idea of separate conscious individuals is thus an illusion resulting from not recognizing this fact.
 As Schrödinger himself wrote, "the plurality that we perceive is only an appearance; it is not real."
 In fact, there is just one conscious subject, and you are that.